Jodels2002/KickPi-OS/README.md

 Software that is installed and pre-configured:

-Amiberry, ClassicWB, AmigaForever, PiKiss, Retropie ...
+Amiberry, ClassicWB, Amiga Forever, PiKiss, Retropie ...
 * For licensing reasons, the Workbench files and Kickstart Rom files are not included!